 The adorable, Wile E. Coyote-worthy antics of these sneaky cows distract from the disturbing implication of their explicit encouragement of the mass murdering of chickens.

 Taken a step further, we have animals not only encouraging, but also enthusiastically participating in each other’s homicide:

-Sometimes in a communal consumption of one another’s body parts:
+Sometimes this is even depicted as a communal consumption of one another’s body parts: